Azure Data Studio Retired Feb 28, 2026

 When should I migrate from Azure Data Studio?

-We recommend starting your migration now (January 2026) to ensure a smooth transition before the February 28, 2026 retirement date.
-This gives you time to verify your workflows, re-create any custom snippets, and get familiar with Jam SQL Studio's interface.
+We recommend migrating as soon as possible.
+Azure Data Studio was retired on February 28, 2026 and no longer receives updates.
+Take time to verify your workflows, re-create any custom snippets, and get familiar with Jam SQL Studio's interface.

 Is Azure Data Studio end of life?

 Yes.
 Azure Data Studio has reached end of life.
-Microsoft announced on February 6, 2025 that Azure Data Studio will be retired on February 28, 2026, after which there will be no more updates, security patches, or support.
+Microsoft announced on February 6, 2025 that Azure Data Studio would be retired on February 28, 2026.
+It no longer receives updates, security patches, or support.
 Jam SQL Studio is a complete replacement with additional AI-native features.

 Has Azure Data Studio been discontinued?

 Yes.
-Microsoft announced on February 6, 2025 that Azure Data Studio has been discontinued and will be fully retired on February 28, 2026.
+Microsoft announced on February 6, 2025 that Azure Data Studio was being discontinued.
+It was fully retired on February 28, 2026.
 Microsoft recommends migrating to the VS Code MSSQL extension or SSMS, but Jam SQL Studio offers a more complete cross-platform replacement with AI agent support.

 Is Azure Data Studio deprecated?

 Yes.
-Azure Data Studio has been deprecated by Microsoft as part of their SQL tooling consolidation.
-The official retirement date is February 28, 2026.
-After this date, the product will receive no further updates or security patches.
+Azure Data Studio was deprecated and retired by Microsoft on February 28, 2026 as part of their SQL tooling consolidation.
+The product no longer receives updates or security patches.
 Jam SQL Studio is designed as a drop-in replacement with modern AI-native capabilities.

 Can I use my Azure Data Studio keyboard shortcuts?